Fasting: The Why, The How And The Different Types

 It is imperative to only consume healthy foods during your eating window as opting for processed, refined and sugary foods is sure to result in negative health effects.

 2. Alternate day fast

 This type of fasting may be harder for most than the one discussed above.

-The alternate day fast requires you to fast every other day, while only consuming 25% of your normal calorie intake on your fast days- which usually only entails plenty of water, vegetables, fruits, healthy fats and protein.
+An alternate day fast requires you to fast every other day, while only consuming 25% of your normal calorie intake on your fast days – which usually only entails plenty of water, vegetables, fruits, healthy fats and protein.
 On your non-fasting days, you are free to consume whatever foods you desire.

 The only concern with this type of fasting is the risk of over-eating on your non-fasting days (and you’ll probably be extremely hangry)

 Similar to alternate day fast, the 5:2 fast has you consuming food for five days out of the week, before only consuming 500-600 calories during the two other non-consecutive days.

 Again, like the alternate day fasting, it’s important to incorporate whole and healthy foods throughout your fast days, as not all calories are created equal.

 Much easier than the previous forms of fasting (and my personal favorite) is the warrior diet fast.